There comes a time when we question whether or not it is safe to use a microwave to heat certain things.

 - Styrofoam Plates – These are cheap alternatives great for parties since they are cheap and disposable, but are often used to reheat food on the following day or people who have simply arrive late to the event.

-- Cup Noodles – Classic cup noodles typically have two sets of directions.
+- Cup Noodles – Why can’t you microwave cup noodles?
+Classic cup noodles typically have two sets of directions.
 One for simply adding boiling water, while the other may suggest filling with water from the tap and placing the entire thing in the microwave.

-One of the main chemical components of Styrofoam is polystyrene which contains toxic molecules of styrene and benzene.
+What is Styrofoam made out of?
+One of the main chemical components of Styrofoam is Polystyrene which contains toxic molecules of styrene and benzene.
 They are chemicals that have shown potential carcinogenic and neurotoxic properties along with other detrimental side effects.

-Where it gets scary is around 224 degrees celcius where polystyrene actually starts to break down.
-For pure styrene the temperature is about 175 degrees.
+Where it gets scary is around 224 degrees Celsius where polystyrene starts to break down.
+For pure Styrene, the temperature is about 175 degrees.

 Let’s take a cup of water as an example.
-Water boils at 100 degrees which is well below the point in which polystyrene has been recorded to release some of its self.
-But let’s say we’re getting some polystyrene in to our cup of water because the cup has melted.
+Water boils at 100 degrees Celcius (212°F) which is well below the point in which polystyrene has been recorded to release some of its self.
+But let’s say we’re getting some polystyrene into our cup of water because the cup has melted.

 If the cup weighs 5 grams and you are ingesting 10% of that cup, you would be ingesting about 500mg of polystyrene.
 The EPA suggests that for styrene that would be about the upper limit of what’s considered safe in the short term.